fggo/html/README.md

 ```

 ### Attach images
-The background-attachment property specifies whether a background image should stay in<br>
-one position or move as the user scrolls up and down the page.
+The background-attachment property specifies whether a background image should stay in one position or move as the user scrolls up and down the page.
 ```css
 body {
 	background-image: url("images/tulip.gif");